ska-sa/dc_sand/utilities/network_udp_packet_timing/readme.md

 Libvma improves performance so significantly on the receiver at 12 Gbps that the `numactl` and `chrt` commands become unnecessary on smaller tests.
 The overnight tests have not been run without `numactl` or `chrt`, so the long term stability without these commands is unknown.

-## Putting it all together

-#TODO: Describe other configuration commands and seperate them out by receiver/transmitter and once off commands

-A number of commands are chained together to ensure the receiver is run as optimally as possible:
-1. Receiver: `sudo LD_PRELOAD=libvma.so VMA-SELECT-POLL=-1 VMA_THREAD_MODE=0 VMA_SPEC=latency chrt 50 numactl
--N 0 -m 0 ./udp_receive -t 1 -n 100 -d 500 -w 100000 -o NetworkTestOutputFile`
-2. Transmitter: `sudo LD_PRELOAD=libvma.so chrt 50 numactl -m 0 -N 0 ./udp_send`